Deepak Gupta

 Deepak Gupta is the founding principal of Gupta Wessler LLP, a law firm that focuses on Supreme Court, appellate, and complex litigation on behalf of plaintiffs and other public-interest clients.

 At Harvard Law School, Deepak co-teaches the Supreme Court Litigation Clinic.
-Over the past several years, he has also taught a seminar on forced arbitration and the American civil justice system as well as a reading group on entrepreneurship in public interest law.
+Over the past several years, he has taught an annual seminar on forced arbitration and the American civil justice system as well as a reading group on entrepreneurship in public interest law.
 He was a Wasserstein Public Interest Fellow at Harvard in 2018-19 and previously taught courses on appellate advocacy and public interest law at Georgetown and American universities.

 Deepak is a veteran advocate before the U.S. Supreme Court, where he has filed more than one hundred briefs and regularly presents argument.
 Highlights include: